awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 ## Installing or updating a package one time \(console\)<a name="distributor-deploy-pkg-console"></a>

 You can use the AWS Systems Manager console to install or update a package one time\.
-When you configure a one\-time installation, Distributor uses [AWS Systems Manager Run Command](execute-remote-commands.md) to perform the installation\.
+When you configure a one\-time installation, Distributor uses [AWS Systems Manager Run Command](execute-remote-commands.md), a capability of AWS Systems Manager, to perform the installation\.

 **To install or update a package one time \(console\)**